-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 "Must I Love Her, Too?"

-You will operate most successfully if you leave the gentle emotions to others.
-To keep your wife firmly in hand, and soundly in love with you, you must act clearly, dispassionately, and logically--something few men can do when their minds are confused with passion or softened by sentimentality.
+Leave the gentle emotions to others.
+To keep your wife firmly in hand and soundly in love with you, you must act clearly, dispassionately and logically– something few men can do when their minds are confused with passion or softened by sentimentality.

 Be Sexy